goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 ### What Makes This Hard?

-In FallingBallEnv, the floor position is deliberately hidden from the observation space (see Key Innovation section).
+In FallingBallEnv, the floor position is deliberately hidden from the observation space (<a href="#innovation" style="color: var(--link); text-decoration: underline;">see Key Innovation section</a>).
 Models only receive:
 - Ball's position (x, y)
 - Ball's velocity (vx, vy)